ERBringHorvath/SeqForge/README.md

 # **<ins>multiBLAST<ins/>**

-**multiBLAST automates the process of running multiple BLAST (Basic Local Alignment Search Tool) queries against multiple databases and organizing the results.
-It is designed to handle various types of BLAST searches (nucelotide, translated nucleotide) and formats the output for easy analysis.
-Additionally, aligned sequences may be extracted from genome assemblies.
-To facilitate metagenomic analyses, contigs harboring genes of interest identified via multiBLAST may additionally be extracted for further analysis. multiBLAST is scalable and has been used to run dozens of gene queries against hundreds of genomes.**
+**multiBLAST automates the process of running one or more BLAST (Basic Local Alignment Search Tool) queries against hundreds or even thousands of databases and organizing the results.
+Incorporating NCBI BLAST+, multiBLAST allows all standard BLAST searches (blastn, tblastn, blastp) and tabulates the output for easy analysis, as well as generating standard BLAST alignment files.
+Additionally, aligned sequences may be extracted from genome assemblies, with an option to extract a defined number of basepairs up- and/or downstream of the target sequence.
+To facilitate metagenomic analyses, whole contigs harboring the target gene(s) identified via multiBLAST may optionally be extracted for further analysis. multiBLAST is scalable through multiprocessing.**

 **About:** <br />
     multiBLAST, Copyright 2025 GenERA Biotech, LLC